 If you would like to meet for an initial session then please do get in touch.

-Please note that during the current situation regarding the covid pandemic, I will be offering all psychotherapy sessions online
+Please note that during the ongoing situation regarding the Covid pandemic, I will be offering psychotherapy sessions online.
+I also have some availability for in person work.
+Please ask for more details.

 Training, qualifications & experience